 Make sure the pistol you select is homologated for UIPM competitions.

 Atlanta Laser Shot LLC is an authorized reseller of Ecoaims laser pistols.
-For more information, contact Keith Berryhill at email@example.com or 404-932-7791.
-Tell Keith that Wolfpack Pentathlon Club sent you.
-He sells the recommended laser pistol set and travel target for about $800.
+For more information, contact Keith Berryhill at firstname.lastname@example.org or 404-932-7791.

 Starting Fencing Equipment

 However, you will eventually want to buy your own gear.
 One of the most important reasons for doing this is so that you can participate in open fencing at a fencing center of your choice.
-Open fencing typically costs around $25 per person for two hours of unlimited bouting, which is the best possible way to improve your skills!
+Open fencing typically costs around $25 per person for two hours of unlimited bouting, which is one of the best ways to improve your skills!
 Also, the first Thursday of every month is FREE at Academy of Fencing Masters in Sunnyvale.
 As soon as you have your own equipment, you can start fencing with us there.

 You can reduce this cost by ordering a starter set directly from Absolute Fencing.
 For example, this deluxe electric 8-piece epee set, listed for $304.00, has everything you need: https://www.absolutefencinggear.com/shopping/product_info.php/products_id/938/cPath/62_82.